pu2clr/SI470X/README.md

 ## Preface

 This project is about an Arduino library for the SI470X device. __The communication protocol used by this library is the I²C__.
 This library can be freely distributed using the MIT Free Software model.
 The SI470X is a FM DSP receiver from Silicon Labs with RDS/RBDS support.
 This document is aimed at the Arduino developers, radio experimenters, hobbyists and anyone interested in building a receiver based on the Si470X and will show you Arduino source codes, schematics, examples and tips to help you to build a receiver based on Arduino board and the SI470X devices.

+{% include video01.html %}

 I think the best way to start a project based on this device is to acquire a breakout board like the one shown in the following figure.

 ![SI4703 Shield](https://github.com/pu2clr/SI470X/blob/master/extras/images/si4703_module0.png)

 The board above or similar can be found on [Sparkfun](https://www.sparkfun.com/products/12938), [eBay](https://www.ebay.com/) and [Aliexpress](https://pt.aliexpress.com/af/SI4703.html?d=y&origin=n&SearchText=SI4703&catId=0&initiative_id=SB_20200626043355).
 Also, there is the [Si4703 Evaluation Kit](https://www.silabs.com/products/development-tools/audio-and-radio/si4703-evaluation-kit) from Silicon Labs.

 ### See also